 Context And Bounded Context

-Each model is a collection of entities and value objects and overall they define a context, this context should be easy to understand and fluent and no more complexity with its name and real context, in other way it should be divided to other context. we can use the terms Context and Bounded Context interchangeably!
-Suppose a big application that has many different fields of business, for example an application that has Shopping center and social media, Every one of these parts could be a bounded context in this application. a Bounded Context is an area of your application, Each of these areas within the application have their own Ubiquitous Language, their own Model, and a way to talk to other Bounded Contexts to obtain the information they need.
+Each model is a collection of entities and value objects and overall they define a context, this context should be easy to understand and fluent and no more complexity with its name and real context, in another way it should be divided to another context. we can use the terms Context and Bounded Context interchangeably!
+Suppose a big application that has many different fields of business, for example, an application that has a Shopping center and social media, Every one of these parts could be a bounded context in this application. a Bounded Context is an area of your application, Each of these areas within the application has their own Ubiquitous Language, their own Model, and a way to talk to other Bounded Contexts to obtain the information they need.
 Every bounded context should have a name which should be part of the ubiquitous language.
-Bounded context is about separating different context in very large enterprise application because they can't combined or mixed together although it is not so easy task.
+A bounded context is about separating different context in very large enterprise application because they can't combined or mixed together although it is not so easy task.
 A bounded context can cover more than one subdomain.
-Bounded context works with each other and they are in communicate to create the product. each Bounded Context should be independent of any other Bounded Context.
+Bounded context works with each other and they are in communication to create the product. each Bounded Context should be independent of any other Bounded Context.
 A bounded context is not a module at all, it is something more than a module, it is frame and group of models, Module used to collaborate or organize a model but a bounded context surrounds modules.

 In large and complex applications as Models are so big or maybe grow bigger in the developing process, for making model understandable and readable it is better to separate model in different parts called "Module" , in the simplest form it could be a folder in a class library.
 You can preserve this modularity from Model to Presentation layer.

-Domain service is a way of dealing with entities and value object in domain, it could be created for every aggregate root.
+Domain service is a way of dealing with entities and value object in the domain, it could be created for every aggregate root.
 When concepts of the model would distort any Entity or Value Object, a Service is appropriate.
 Domain service is a part of a domain model and should be part of a ubiquitous language.
 Domain service doesn't contain any CRUD operation, it just represents the behavior that has no Identity or sate.
-Eric Evans lists a good service characteristics in his book:
+Eric Evans lists good service characteristics in his book: